content-left-bg.png

 Advice must be provided to parents, participants and students if a fog machine and/or strobe lighting is used for performances.
 Exposure to these may result in adverse reactions (e.g. asthma, epilepsy).
 The supporting students with asthma and/or at risk of anaphylaxis at school procedure must be consulted.

-Compliance with the department’s guide to managing electrical equipment in departmental schools and workplaces is required if using electrical equipment.
+Compliance with the department's guide to managing electrical equipment in departmental schools and workplaces is required when using electrical equipment.

 WebPartZone1_2